bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/working-sf-apis.md

 <!-- theme:  -->

-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> JavaScript allows function declarations to be [hoisted](https://scotch.io/tutorials/understanding-hoisting-in-javascript#toc-hoisting-functions), so the function postData() can be called before being defined.

 </div>
 </div>